bidulgi69/spring-boot-elasticsearch/README.md

 ## Tests
 -- All test codes were implemented using test containers.
-1. Integration test
+1. Connection test

 2. Persistence test

-3. WebMvc Test
+3. WebFlux Test